-\ A / r r the state of the s E D. 1 D We summarise below an explanation of the e performance for the v vear in relation to the e Executive Direct or's Bonus scheme
+We summarise below an explanation of the performance for the year in relation to the Executive Director's Bonus scheme.

-% of bonus
+we summarise below an explanation of the performance for the year interaction to the Executive Direct % of bonus

 % of targets provision

 achieved earned

 Service objectives 80 (8/10 ODIs) 75

 Financial objectives:

 EBITDA (before exceptional items) 100 100

 Capex - programme 100 100

 Capex - efficiency 95 95

 Cash generated from operations 50 50

 Personal objectives:

 H. M. G. Orton 86 75

 C. R. Taylor 100 100